Magicland Dizzy: Development and promotion

 Magicland Dizzy was the first Dizzy game that was not fully designed and coded by the Oliver Twins, the creators of Dizzy.
 After Fantasy World Dizzy they had started working more closely with Codemasters, developing games for the American market where the Nintendo Entertainment System (NES) was quickly capturing a large audience.
 In order to continue the Dizzy series, which remained popular in Codemasters' home market, the Twins had to bring in others to do the majority of the design and coding.
 This gave them time to concentrate on their other projects.
 The coding of Magicland Dizzy was contracted out to Big Red Software.

+Dizzy 3 and a half

-In order to promote Magicland Dizzy, a five screen mini-adventure for the ZX Spectrum known as Into Magicland (or, unofficially, Dizzy 3 and a half) was given away with the January 1991 edition of Crash, a UK-based magazine.
+In order to promote Magicland Dizzy, a five screen mini-adventure for the ZX Spectrum known as Into Magicland (or, unofficially, Dizzy 3 and a half or Dizzy 3.5) was given away with the January 1991 edition of Crash, a UK-based magazine.
 It featured Dizzy and his cousin Danny and is a prequel to the main game, ending with Dizzy teleporting to the first screen of Magicland Dizzy.
 This was the character Danny's only appearance in a Dizzy game.
+The game's design was carried out by Big Red Software and The Oliver Twins.
+Programming was done by R. Fred Williams.
+Graphics were created by Neil Adamson, and publishing was handled by Codemasters, in collaboration with Crash Magazine.

 Originally Magicland Dizzy was only available as part of a five-game Dizzy compilation called The Dizzy Collection which also featured Dizzy, Treasure Island Dizzy, Fantasy World Dizzy and Fast Food.
 The game was later released separately at a budget price.